 Clients come in for years of neck pain.
 We work the upper traps and the levators, and they get real relief from the session.
 But the pattern returns within days, sometimes hours, because nothing has changed about why those muscles are overworked in the first place.
 As long as the posterior shoulder is asleep, the upper traps will keep stepping in to do its job — and the neck pain will keep coming back.

 Reversing chronic neck pain almost always involves waking up the back of the shoulder.
 Once the posterior chain starts carrying its share of the load, the upper traps finally get to release.
 The relief from the table starts to last between sessions.
 The pain begins to ease in a way that holds.
-In my practice, an underdeveloped posterior deltoid is one of the biggest hidden drivers of the chronic neck pain pattern that brings people to me in the first place.
+In my practice, an underdeveloped back shoulder is one of the biggest hidden drivers of the chronic neck pain pattern that brings people to me in the first place.

 Same story, different pain